melkir/hacking-workshop/README.md

 Follow the quick-start instructions that correspond to your operating system.
 For simplicity, we'll use the prebuit images.

-Or alternatively, you can download the pre-configured images for VMWare and VirtualBox on my [Google Drive](https://drive.google.com/drive/folders/1fqqGbziQtFiLb6BdopqPWmp3cYmZ7kCV?usp=sharing).

 ## Configuration

 > VirtualBox